-- Confirm all power connections are connected correctly. - Ensure the douser is open by verifying the state of the douser on Main screen. - Ensure any test pattern other than the full black test pattern displays properly. - Verify the correct display file is selected. - For cinema connections, verify the correct port is selected.
+- Ensure the lens cap is not on either end of the lens. - Ensure the lamp is ON. - Confirm all power connections are OK. - Ensure the douser is OPEN by verifying the state of the douser on Main panel as well as the state of the douser switch at the back of the cinema projector in the top, left corner. - Ensure any test pattern other than the full black test pattern displays properly. - Verify the correct display file is selected? - For cinema connections, verify the correct port is used.